Global Optimization via Softmin Energy Minimization: Conclusion

 \section{Conclusion}

-In this work, we introduced a novel method for escaping local minima in optimization problems, based on the Soft-min Energy interaction dynamics.
+In this work, we introduced a novel method for escaping local minima in optimization problems, based on the Softmin Energy interaction dynamics.
 We showed that the dynamics is able to escape local minima and find global optima by lowering effective potential barriers, leading to faster transition times between local minima in the small noise regime.
 We also proved that the convergence rate of the dynamics is faster than the one of a particle following the Langevin dynamics.
 Through numerical experiments, we validated our theoretical results and demonstrated the effectiveness of our method on benchmark functions such as double wells and the Ackley function.
-In the analyzed benchmarks, our method outperforms the well-known Simulated Annealing method in terms of transition times and convergence rates.
+In the analyzed benchmarks, our method outperforms Simulated Annealing, Gradient-Enhanced Particle Swarm Optimization, and Gradient-Aware Consensus-Based Optimization in terms of transition times and convergence rates.